Maurice Noble: MGM and Dr. Seuss

-In 1963, after Chuck Jones was sacked by Warner Bros., Noble left Warner Bros. and joined Jones at Tower 12 Productions (also called Sib-Tower 12).
+In 1963, after Chuck Jones was let go by Warner Bros.
+Pictures, Noble left Warners and joined Jones at Tower 12 Productions (also called Sib-Tower 12).
 This new company had a contract with MGM, and eventually became the animation unit of MGM.

 The bread-and-butter work for the first couple of years was producing cartoons starring MGM's Tom and Jerry characters, but there were an assortment of other projects.
-One was The Incredible Mr. Limpet (1964), a combined live action & animation feature.
+One was The Incredible Mr. Limpet (1964), a combined live-action and animation feature.
 Noble co-directed The Dot and the Line (1965) which won the Oscar for short subject (cartoon).
 He also designed the 1970 feature The Phantom Tollbooth.

 Noble started working again with Ted Geisel for the first time since the war, responsible for the designs used in the TV feature How the Grinch Stole Christmas!
 (1966).
 He later did design and layout work on a number of other Dr. Seuss features, first at MGM (Horton Hears a Who!
-(1970)), and then at the DePatie-Freleng studios (e.g. The Cat in the Hat (1971), The Lorax (1972), Dr. Seuss on the Loose (1973)).
+(1970)), and then at the DePatie–Freleng studios (e.g. The Cat in the Hat (1971), The Lorax (1972), Dr. Seuss on the Loose (1973)).

 Later years

 In the late 1970s and most of the 1980s, Noble largely withdrew from work in the animation industry to pursue other interests.
 These included producing fine art, particularly hand-pulled silkscreen prints.
 In 1987, he received a lifetime achievement Annie Award (from the International Animation Society) for his contributions over the previous 50 years.

 In 1989, Noble did development work on Steven Spielberg's Tiny Toon Adventures, and did writing and design for the "Duck Dodgers Jr." in an episode of "The Return of the Acme Acres Zone" (1990).

 In the mid-1990s, Noble rejoined Jones at Chuck Jones Film Productions, serving as art director on Chariots of Fur (1994) and color consultant on several other productions, including Pullet Surprise.

 While at the Jones studio, Noble began supervising, training, and mentoring young artists just out of (or still in) school.
 These artists came to be known as the 'Noble boys and girls'.
 Many of them became involved in "Noble Tales," a planned series of animated shorts based on folk tales.
 One such film was Al Tudi Tuhak (1999).
+He continued to be active in a variety of animation projects, including consultation with Disney artists for their first watercolor backgrounds in half a century, for Lilo & Stitch.

-Noble continued to be active in a variety of animation projects, including consultation with Disney artists for their first watercolor backgrounds in half a century (for Lilo & Stitch).
 Noble died on May 18, 2001, at his home in La Crescenta, California, 17 days after his 90th birthday.